 Make weight-bearing exercise part of your fitness routine

 Exercise often does as much for building and maintaining strong bones as medication does.
 Exercise makes bones stronger, helps prevent bone loss, and also speeds up recovery in the event of a bone fracture.

 Talk to your doctor about hormone replacement therapy

-Hormone therapy can help prevent bone loss as a result of decreased estrogen during perimenopause and menopause.
-Additionally, hormone therapy treats some other symptoms of menopause, including hot flashes, night sweats, and mood swings.
-However, hormone therapy isn’t for everyone.
+HRT may have a role when treating other symptoms of menopause, including hot flashes, night sweats, and mood swings.
+However, this therapy isn’t for everyone.
 It may not be the correct treatment option if you have a personal history of or are at an increased risk for:

 There are also other medical conditions where HRT isn’t the best choice.
 Talk to your doctor for more information about this treatment option.